RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Acknowledgments

-The computations/data handling were enabled by the supercomputing resource Berzelius-2023-175 provided by National Supercomputer Centre at Linköping University and the Knut and Alice Wallenberg foundation.
+The computations/data handling were enabled by the supercomputing resources Berzelius-2023-175 and Berzelius-2024-336 provided by National Supercomputer Centre at Linköping University and the Knut and Alice Wallenberg foundation.
 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.